fserb/canvas2D/spec/array-color-input.md

 =================
 **Status**: explainer.

-Allow RGB and RGBA colors to be specified by a sequence of floats.
+Allow color input on canvas to use a CSSColorValue object.

 Rationale
 ---------